Character Trait Games and Centers for 3rd and 4th grade students

 This is a rigorous activity for upper elementary students that requires little prep on the teacher's end - a win/win!

-For your struggling students or students that dislike writing, however, this might be a formidable task.
+For your struggling students or students who dislike writing, however, this might be a formidable task.
 Providing them with a little direction and making it seem like a game can help relieve some of the overwhelm some students feel.

 character trait writing center / independent activity for third and fourth grade students

-The writing centers in my Character Traits Games Resource, for example, have students spin a paperclip in order to choose a character trait.
+The writing centers in my Character Traits Games Resource, for example, have students spin a paperclip to choose a character trait.
 Then, they are asked to think about how a specific person (like a grandma or a football player, for example) might behave if they displayed this character trait.

 Providing the extra support helps make the writing more fun for students, and helps you get a clear understanding of how well they understand character traits.